Deir Yassin massacre: Casualties and allegations of sexual violence

 The exact number of victims killed is not known, although estimates range from 93 to 140.
 Historian Matthew Hogan estimates between 110 and 140 were killed, with 50 to 70 wounded.
-(Note: Hogan 2001, "The death toll from the massacre most likely fell between 110 and 140.")
+(Note: Hogan 2001, "The death toll from the massacre most likely fell between 110 and 140.)
 Benny Morris wrote that "altogether about 100–110 villagers died".
-(Note: Morris 2005, "Altogether about 100–110 villagers died on 9 April") Ilan Pappé estimated that 93 villagers were massacred and dozens of others were killed in the fighting.
-(Note: Pappé 2006, "Recent research has brought down the accepted number of people massacred at Deir Yassin from 170 to ninety-three.
-Of course, apart from the victims of the massacre itself, dozens of others were killed in the fighting, and hence were not included in the official list of victims.")
+Ilan Pappé estimated that 93 villagers were massacred and dozens of others were killed in the fighting.
 Sharif Kan'ana of Bir Zeit University interviewed survivors and published figures in 1988 concluding that 107 villagers had died, 11 of them armed, with 12 wounded.
 Palestinian historian Aref al-Aref estimated in 1956 that 117 had been killed — 7 in battle and 110 in their homes.
 (Note: Henry Laurens, La Question de Palestine (2007), vol.3, p.75 — "Dès 1956, 'Arif al-'Arif a fourni le chiffre de 117 morts: 7 au combat, 110 dans les maisons."
 (Translation: As early as 1956, 'Arif al-'Arif provided the figure of 117 dead: 7 in battle, 110 in the houses.))
 Eliezer Tauber concluded that 101 villagers died.
 According to Tauber, of the dead 61 were killed in battle, of whom 24 were armed fighters and the rest were family members who were killed alongside them, 17 were killed in unknown circumstances, 12 were killed in circumstances that he considers to be in a "grey zone" in which the characterization of their deaths can be debated, and 11 were from a single family killed by an Irgun fighter.